The Rockford Files: Spin-offs

+While Conigliaro and Long are depicted as amateurish poseurs in both episodes, they are shown to be ruthless and dangerous, willing to kill, in "The Jersey Bounce," while in "A Coupla Guys" they are played more as comical bunglers, concluding the episode with a humorous exchange with Rockford.

+David Chase, who wrote both episodes, later created The Sopranos, which centered on the New Jersey mob.
+Greg Antonacci, who had played Conigliaro, played a role as an underboss of a rival family to the Sopranos.

 Production

 The show was created by Roy Huggins and Stephen J. Cannell.
-Huggins had created, written for and produced Garner's breakthrough series Maverick in 1957 and envisioned The Rockford Files as presenting a similar character as a modern private investigator rather than a gambler in the American Old West.
+Huggins had created, written for, and produced Garner's breakthrough series Maverick in 1957 and envisioned The Rockford Files as presenting a similar character as a modern private investigator rather than a gambler in the American Old West.
 Huggins teamed with Cannell, who had written for Jack Webb's Mark VII Productions such as Adam-12 and Chase (1973–1974, NBC), to create The Rockford Files.
 The show was credited as "A Public Arts/Roy Huggins Production" along with Cherokee Productions in association with Universal Television.
 Cherokee was owned by Garner, with partners Meta Rosenberg and Juanita Bartlett, who doubled as story editor during most of The Rockford Files run.